Palmer Luckey’s new defense company Anduril looks interested in AR and VR on the battlefield

 Twitter bans ‘Hateful Display Names’ and shares Safety road map

-Palmer Luckey’s new defense startup Anduril has aspirations well beyond a high tech border wall.
+Palmer Luckey’s new defense startup Anduril has aspirations well beyond a high-tech border wall.
 According to new information on the company’s website and its hires, Anduril intends to apply its virtual reality pedigree to “real-time battlefield awareness for soldiers,” among other defense-centric specialties.

 As California records show, the company was incorporated in June of this year and is based out of Irvine, the former headquarters of Oculus prior to its move to Facebook’s home in Menlo Park.
 Following months of controversy, Luckey left the VR company he co-founded in March of this year.

 It’s not yet clear what role Luckey will play at Anduril, but now we know more about the team.
-Linkedin lists former Palantir engineer Matt Grimm, former Oculus producer and product lead Joseph Chen and Founders Fund partner and former Palantir engineer Trae Stephens as Anduril’s co-founders.
+LinkedIn lists former Palantir engineer Matt Grimm, former Oculus producer and product lead Joseph Chen and Founders Fund partner and former Palantir engineer Trae Stephens as Anduril’s co-founders.

 Former Oculus engineer Torin Herndon is also listed as an Anduril engineer, joining the company in September.
 Former Palantir director Brian W. Schimpf was listed as Anduril’s chief executive officer in June.